Monitoring Server

 blocksat-cli sat-ip --report

-When using this option for the first time, the CLI runs an initial registration procedure to confirm you are running a functional satellite receiver.
+When enabling this functionality for the first time, an initial registration procedure will be executed to confirm your satellite receiver is functional.
 The procedure involves a two-factor authentication mechanism over satellite, described next.

 Authentication over Satellite